aquilesC/aquiles.me/content/TR-FIA.md

 Time-resolved fluorescence immunoassay: **TR-FIA**.

-It is similar to [[Elisa tests]], but using a fluorescent label such as europium.
+It is similar to [[Elisa test]], but using a fluorescent label such as europium.
 I am not sure what the "Time-resolved" part of the essay entails.

 **Check**: Wallac Victor 2 (device on which some tests are performed[@duijvesz2015a]) (#TODO)